robbiemcmillan/MACMoney/README.md

 # MACMoney
-A cryptocurrency and blockchain simulation
+A cryptocurrency and blockchain simulation for a single computer environment.